 A brief introduction to our Pear varieties

-Gloucestershire is the “home” of the perry pear, whose trees can grow to over 40 feet and live for 300 years.
+Gloucestershire and Herefordshire are the “home” of the perry pear, whose trees can grow to over 40 feet and live for 300 years.
 Perry orchards and historic varieties are now under threat.

 Perry pears make a wonderful, refreshing drink which can rival champagne!